stablecarbon/fiber_checkout_example/README.md

 Integration with the Carbon Fiber Credit/Debit Card API is handled in the proxy server.

+## `postMessage` API

 We use the `postMessage` API to securely communicate across origins from this app's parent window to the child payment gateway widget window in addition to responding to messages from the card.carbon.money frame.
 For more on the `postMessage` API, please refer to: https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage

+## Documentation References

+For more on 3DS authentication, please check out our 3DS overview here: https:// docs.carbon.money/docs/3d-secure-card-payments and our credit/debit purchases API here: https://docs.carbon.money/docs/credit-debit.

+For more on completing processing payments at your `customTermUrl`, please go here: https://docs.carbon.money/docs/custom-term-url.
+Note that this functionality is not completely fleshed out yet.

 ## `Progress Update`